seanmahansean/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between `display: block;` and `display: inline;`.

+Block has infinite width while inline doesn't, block puts new tag in a new line while inline would put it right next to the last tag.

 3. What are the 4 areas of the box model?

 Content, Padding, Border, and Margin in that order.